 Because a standard biopsy may miss finding smaller cancers, there is a growing shift towards using a template biopsy, a more precise test which can sample the whole prostate.
 This can be done when suspicions of cancer are high, or if a TRUS biopsy result is inconclusive.
-Many urologists now prefer to recommend this the prostate to extract 8-12 samples of tissue cores.
-These are sent for examination to a pathologist, who will then determine whether any cancerous tissue is present.
+Many urologists now prefer to recommend this method to patients with high/intermediate risk.

-A lubricated ultrasound probe is first inserted into the back passage in order to provide a 'map' of the prostate.
-The doctor will then pass a fine needle through the rectal wall into method to patients with high/intermediate risk.
 The procedure is performed under either a general or local anaesthetic and may require an overnight stay in hospital.
 A grid will be placed over the perineal area (between the anus and scrotum) through which many more needles can be inserted to take samples (up to 60).
-As well as being more accurate, a template biopsy is considered safer, as there is less risk of infection from untreatable bacteria. compared to a standard TRUS biopsy.
+As well as being more accurate, a template biopsy is considered safer, as there is less risk of infection from untreatable bacteria, compared to a standard TRUS biopsy.